dougeby/IntuneDocs/intune/get-support.md

 ![View support cases](./media/get-support/view-support-tickets.png)

 - Only the support cases that you open by using the new workflow are visible from within this workflow.
-To view them, use a Help and Support view from the Device Management console that is part of the new experience.
+To view them, use a Help and Support view from the Device Management console or from an Intune blade in the Azure portal.
 These cases have numbers that are eight digits long.
 You can also view these cases from the Microsoft 365 admin center.

-- Cases that you opened before your account was added to the new help and support experience are unchanged.
-To view them, you must use a help and support view that isn't part of the new experience rollout.
+- Cases that you opened when not using the Intune Help and Support experience are unchanged.
+To view them, you must use a help and support view that isn't part of the Intune experience, or Device Management dashboard.
 These cases have numbers that start with **117** or **118** and are 15 digits long.
-To view a support case that was opened before you were added to the new experience, use the Azure portal.
-To do so:
+To view them:

     1. Sign in to  Azure (<https://portal.azure.com>) with your Intune admin credentials, select the *?* icon in the upper-right corner of the portal, and then select *Help + support* to go to the [Azure Help + support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) page.